-With respect to embolic and hemodynamic causes, this transient monocular visual loss occurs ultimately due to a temporary reduction of the retinal artery, the ophthalmic artery or the blood flow of the ciliary artery, resulting in a decrease in the retinal circulation that in turn it causes retinal hypoxia.
+Concerning embolic and hemodynamic causes, this transient monocular visual loss occurs ultimately due to a temporary reduction of the retinal artery, the ophthalmic artery, or the blood flow of the ciliary artery, resulting in a decrease in the retinal circulation that, in turn, it causes retinal hypoxia.

-It can also obstruct the ophthalmic artery, causing the flow of blood to decrease to the ipsilateral retina.
+It can also obstruct the ophthalmic artery, causing blood flow to decrease to the ipsilateral retina.
 The most common source of these atheroemboli is an atherosclerotic carotid artery.

 A severely obstructed carotid artery can also cause Amaurosis Fugaz due to its stenosis of blood flow, which leads to ischemia when the retina is exposed to bright light.

-Unilateral visual loss in bright light may indicate occlusive disease of the ipsilateral carotid artery and may reflect the inability of the borderline circulation to maintain the increased retinal metabolic activity associated with exposure to bright light.
+Unilateral visual loss in bright light may indicate occlusive disease of the ipsilateral carotid artery.
+It may reflect the inability of the borderline circulation to maintain the increased retinal metabolic activity associated with exposure to bright light.

-Atherosclerotic ophthalmic artery : it will present similarly to an atherosclerotic internal carotid artery.
+The atherosclerotic ophthalmic artery will present similarly to an atherosclerotic internal carotid artery.

-Cardiac embolism : thrombotic emboli arising from the heart can also cause luminal obstruction of the retinal, ophthalmic and / or ciliary arteries, causing decreased blood flow to the ipsilateral retina; examples are those that arise due to:
+Cardiac embolism: thrombotic emboli arising from the heart can also cause luminal obstruction of the retinal, ophthalmic, and ciliary arteries, causing decreased blood flow to the ipsilateral retina; examples are those that arise due to:

 - Atrial fibrillation

-- Valvular abnormalities that include post-rheumatic valve disease, mitral valve prolapse, and a bicuspid aortic valve.
+- Valvular abnormalities include post-rheumatic valve disease, mitral valve prolapse, and a bicuspid aortic valve.

 - Auricular myxomas

-Temporary vasospasm : which leads to decreased blood flow may be a cause of Amaurosis Fugaz.
-In general, these episodes are brief, do not last more than five minutes and have been related to the exercise.
+Temporary vasospasm: This leads to decreased blood flow and may cause Amaurosis Fugaz.
+These episodes are brief, do not last more than five minutes, and have been related to the exercise.

-Giant cell arteritis : Giant cell arteritis can produce granulomatous inflammation in the central artery of the retina and in the posterior ciliary arteries of the eye, resulting in partial or complete occlusion.
+Giant cell arteritis: Giant cell arteritis can produce granulomatous inflammation in the central artery of the retina and the posterior ciliary arteries of the eye, resulting in partial or complete occlusion.